BuvinJT/distbuilder/docs/ConfigClasses.md

 ## QtIfwExeWrapper

 This class provides a means to "wrap" your exe inside of additional external layers.
-Such layers may take a series of forms, and be nested inside of one another.
+Such layers may take different forms, and be nested inside of one another.
 The benefit of this is to impose a specific environment and or set of parameters onto the exe without having to modify it internally.
 These options work cross platform, and could be slapped over the top of a program written in any language.
-You may, in fact, even wrap third-party (freeware) programs in these layers!
+You may, in fact, even wrap third-party (precompiled) programs in these layers!

 The easiest way to use this class is to set some of its basic attributes.
 For example, `workingDir`, `isElevated`, `envVars`, or `args`.
 The approach taken by the library is to use the "lightest touch" possible.
-If you simply changed the default values for those example attributes, their shortcuts (on applicable plafforms) and the way QtIFW would run the program post installation, would be altered to provided the functionality.
+If you simply changed the default values for those example attributes, their shortcuts (on applicable platforms) and the way QtIFW would run the program post installation, would be altered to provided the functionality.